 Genesee Valley Center, Rochester

-One of the purposes of Orientation is to introduce you to Liberal Studies, the faculty, and each other.
+One of the purposes of orientation is to introduce you to liberal studies, the faculty and each other.
 Orientation is one of the few times in the program when you get the chance to clarify the important steps and resources you need to succeed in your first term.
 You will identify and connect with the people who can best help and support you if you have questions or concerns.
-Finally, it will be critical for you participate in Orientation to fully understand the approaches you will need to take in carrying out your liberal studies writing assignments.
+Finally, it will be critical for you to participate in orientation to understand fully the approaches you will need to take in carrying out your liberal studies writing assignments.

-All students will read Mary Louise Pratt’s essay, “Arts of the Contact Zone,” preparing about a page and a half of written response for discussion and sharing at orientation.
-You can access this essay on the web at:
+All students will read Mary Louise Pratt’s essay, “Arts of the Contact Zone,” (PDF) preparing about one-and-a-half pages of written response for discussion and sharing at orientation.

-BRING your brief written response to the Pratt assignment to orientation, along with a notebook on which you can jot ideas while in discussion with the group.
-Please also spend some time looking at the ANGEL web site and exploring their tutorial, accessed through the MyESC web site located at:
+Bring your brief written response to the Pratt assignment to orientation, along with a notebook in which you can jot ideas while in discussion with the group.
+Please also spend some time looking at the ANGEL website and exploring its tutorial, accessed through the "Academics" tab of the MyESC website.